Lathrop, California: County, state, and federal representation

+California is represented by US Senators Alex Padilla and Adam Schiff, both Democrats.

 Education

 Manteca Unified School District serves the City of Lathrop with the exception of the River Islands development on the west side of Interstate 5, which is served by Public Charter Schools under Banta Unified School District.

 Elementary schools

 Manteca Unified School District serves the Lathrop community with three elementary schools, Joseph Widmer Jr, Lathrop School, and Mossdale School.
 Residents of the River Islands development are served by three public chartered elementary schools under Banta Unified School District.